-Method 1: With Adapter
+Method 1: With Hardware

 You can also use our 2in1 adapter or PS4 adapters, but this will require using a special driver and software such as DS4Windows, InputMapper, or MotioninJoy (we can't offer support for any of these).
 An interesting history lesson on these here.

 To test it on PC see Windows Gamepad testing.

 Method 2: X-Arcade Xinput (Recommended Software Emulation Solution, huge thanks to Mike Wyatt!)

 Some games now require an Xinput controller (such as Xbox 360 or Xbox One) to work, and Xinput will work with most DirectInput games as well.
 'X-Arcade Xinput' is a software solution to make the X-Arcade work as an Xinput gamepad.
 It also supports a dualstick mode as well along with D-Pad and Analog modes.

 - Download X-Arcade Xinput package (xarcade-xinput.zip), create a new folder somewhere and unzip the contents to it.